mbendahan/manateeworks-barcodescanner-ionic-starter/README.md

 npm install
 ```

-When installation finishes, you need to put your credentials, the MW_LICENSE_KEY generated on [MWDN](https://manateeworks.com/lpr?type=evaluation) inside the `package.json` file.

 After that, you need to restore the state of the project.
 To do this, please run:

 ```ssh